Please read a review on the Software Ownership Transfer – from Software Development Books here

 Excellent Book – Easy-to-read!
 Extremely well-written with examples from day-to-day life to establish the context.
 The book goes beyond the conventions of knowledge transfer in the software world.
 With agile fast becoming the de-facto approach to software development, the book presents a unique large scale case of ownership transfer where the entire setup benefitted.
 ‘Own’ it to understand and implement knowledge transfers in the fast-paced agile environment!

-5.0 out of 5 stars A topic I was looking for since a long time !
+A topic I was looking for since a long time !

 As companies move away from command and control, and holocracy (or some other model that evolves from it) takes centre stage, you will need to transfer projects from build to run; and even change your service providers during either build or run.